Hiimus/arca_bookstore/README.md

 The Code Institute [Slack](https://slack.com/) channel for having discussion, questions and answers that contribute to my project.
 Also a lot of similar projects are posted in the slack channel, which contributed to the planning of my project.

 Thanks to Sean from tutor support.
 He helped me with the add to favorite function.

+Credit to [taybro23](https://github.com/taybro23/AboveBoard_MS4#deployment)'s MS4 README.
+I used his section on deployment as inspiration for my own README.

 [Stack Overflow](https://stackoverflow.com/) for helping me understand and solving issues along the way.